Billing (performing arts): Last billing

 An actor may receive "last billing", which usually designates a smaller role played by a famous actor.
 They are usually credited after the rest of the lead cast, prefixed by "and" or "with".
 In some cases, for extra emphasis the actor's name is followed by "as" and the name of the character (thus called an "and-as" credit).

 An early example of last billing is found in the 1931 classic Frankenstein, which simply listed a question mark (?) as portraying the monster.
 Reissued prints add actor Boris Karloff to the end credit listings, as the film made him a huge star, such that the credits of the film's first sequel The Bride of Frankenstein credits him only by his last name.

 One of the first "and-as" credits was given to Spencer Tracy ("as Lieutenant Colonel James H. Doolittle") in the 1944 World War II film Thirty Seconds Over Tokyo, since another top box office star of the time, Van Johnson, had top billing, but Tracy was too big a star to receive second billing.
 In promotional posters and screen credits, Tracy's name is displayed in larger letters than Johnson's.

 Occasionally, films have both an "and-as" credit and a separate last billing credit, such as the Irwin Allen 1978 disaster film The Swarm, the opening credits of which, after listing a large cast of stars, concludes with "Fred MacMurray as Clarence ... and Henry Fonda".

 Unbilled appearances

-An actor may go uncredited and not be listed in the credits at all, or may forgo a listing in the opening credits and only be listed in the closing credits.
-Reasons for this may vary.
-Some examples include:
+An actor may choose to go unbilled (i.e., uncredited) and not be listed, either being entirely omitted from screen credits, or only listed in the closing credits.
+Reasons for this vary.

+Unbilled roles often feature cameo appearances by famous actors or actresses who pop up in a movie as a face in a crowd, a man on a bench, or other 'background' characters, who are given screen time for a brief, but recognizable, moment.
+For example, Bing Crosby and Bob Hope appeared momentarily in a circus audience during The Greatest Show on Earth.

+Sometimes, actors can be recognized, but are not credited for contractual and/or financial reasons; if they receive credit, they would be due payment commensurate with their fame.
+For example, James Cagney is clearly glimpsed during the opening scenes of Mutiny on the Bounty (1935) starring Charles Laughton and Clark Gable.
+Cagney was contracted to Warner Bros. at the time and was arguably their biggest star, but he only appears briefly as an unbilled and presumably unpaid extra at the beginning of the rival MGM studio's seagoing epic.

+Examples of reasons why an actor is not credited follow.